CLICK ON ANY OF THE QUESTIONS BELOW TO VIEW THE ANSWER

 American Psychological Association

-The GRE general test is required for admission to the PsyD program.
-The GRE must have been taken within five years of your intended start term at MSP.
+The GRE general test is optional for 2024 admission to the PsyD program.
+For applicants who choose to submit scores, the GRE must have been taken within five years of your intended start term at MSP.
 The MSP school code is 1413.

 Admission criteria for all degree and certificate programs can be found here.